nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/misc-chrome-devtools-elements-debug-with-style.md

-We've seen how by right-clicking and saying inspect we can open the elements inspector to let us examine the structure of our page, and even to make changes to that structure.
+We've seen how by right-clicking and clicking `inspect` we can open the elements inspector to let us examine the structure of our page, and even to make changes to that structure.
 But there's another really important component of the elements panel, and that has to do with style.

 ![Inspect Elements Style Tab](../images/misc-chrome-devtools-elements-debug-with-style-styles.png)